 A scary reminder:

-The above is from Tafseer Ibn Kathir.
-This reminded me one of my ustadh’s advice.
-Most of us have these ‘fond’ nicknames, like “Shorty” or “Fatty”, that we use around our intimate circle of friends, to which our friends would usually laugh or silently shrug it off.
+The above is taken from Tafseer Ibn Kathir.
+This reminded me one of my ustadh’s advice: Most of us have these ‘fond’ nicknames, like “Shorty” or “Fatty”, that we use around our intimate circle of friends, to which our friends would usually laugh or silently shrug it off.
 But deep down inside, these name-callings might actually hurt them.
-And come the Day of Judgement – where everyone is desperate to save their own selves – those people whom we made fun of, or mocked at, will claim for every single little mistreatment or injustice that we inflicted upon them in this Dunya.
+And on the Day of Judgement – where everyone is desperate to save their own selves – those people whom we made fun of, or mocked at, will claim for every single little injustice and mistreatment that we inflicted upon them in this Dunya.

 So please be careful on how we treat others.
 Be vigilant on how we interact in reality and what we post on the social media.

 This is a reminder for myself foremost and then to others.